Account Details Maintenance

 For bank statement uploads select the Bank Account Service Provider from the list of supported providers for this particular account.

-This information is used as part of the statement upload process.
+The defined 'Bank Import Format' is used as part of the statement upload process and provides a seamless upload of files.

 This field only appears if you select 'Account Type' of Current Asset-Bank Account or Current Liability-Credit Card.
 You may enter the bank or credit card account number.